Wyoming Corner Crossing Fundraiser

 The landowner immediately signaled his desire to appeal the May 26 court decision in the 10th District Court of Appeals in Denver.
 As part of this ongoing legal process, two recent decisions have been handed down.
 First, on July 18th, the 10th District Court of Appeals court “identified a possible jurisdictional defect” that will stall, or possibly prevent the appeal from moving forward.
 Secondly, on July 31, Judge Scott Skavdahl refused to temporarily suspend the initial May 26 decision that corner crossing is not trespassing, thus denying a request from the landowner to do so as the appeal process works through the court system.

 Despite those recent decisions, the case was officially appealed to the 10th District Court of Appeals on July 26th.
-The appeals process will begin with briefs from both parties being submitted throughout August, September and the early part of October., so the fight is not yet over!
+The appeals process has begun with briefs from both parties being submitted throughout November, December and January of 2024.

 What You Can Do: